Classroom sizes are limited to:

 Twice during the school year we ask all families to attend a designated worship service to sing a song that they learned during weekly chapel services.

-During the season of Christmas we have an evening program where the children have an opportunity to share with their families some of the songs and even a dance that they have prepared in celebration of the birth of Jesus.
+During the season of Christmas we have a Sunday morning program where the children have an opportunity to share with their families some of the songs and even a dance that they have prepared in celebration of the birth of Jesus.
 This event has proven to be a "standing room" only as families crowd to hear what their children have learned.

 At the conclusion of the school year there is a closing program that includes a graduation ceremony for the Junior Kindergarten and four-year-old students.
 This program is celebrated with song and is enjoyed by families of all age groups.

 Several parties are scheduled during the school year, and parents will be asked to plan and implement them, giving the teacher a break.
 Games, activities, snacks, and decorations are all part of a successful party.
 Be creative, and have fun!